ddavness/alpha-utils/README.md

 ### Building (You'll need Visual Studio with C++ tools):

 > I personally do not recommend this approach unless for some reason the program refuses to work.
-The libraries were built statically (as `.liB` files) instead of dynamic libraries (as `.dll` files)
+The libraries were built statically (as `.lib` files) instead of dynamic libraries (as `.dll` files)

 1. Grab `libpng` and `zlib` source code, unpack and place both in the same directory;